project-forth-works/project-forth-works/Algorithms/XORshift Random-generator/ARM/readme.md

 #### Raspberry Pi 3b+ with wabiForth

-Obviously the Forth version of the routines is the same on any processor as only standard Forth words are used.
+The Forth version of the randomisation routines is the same on any processor as only standard Forth words are used.
 But the ARM-processor can do do a neat
-trick: it can do the whole cycle (dup, shift and xor) in 1 opcode!!
+trick: it can do q cycle (dup, shift and xor) in 1 opcode!!
 And as most Forths include an assembler it is an interesting excersise to see how much faster the routine is when coded in assembly.
 This example is coded using wabiForth on a Raspberry 3b+, but the principle is the same for any ARMv8 Aarch32 processor.

 The routine uses two registers named top and w.
 Top contains the top of the stack, w is a scratch register.

 ## XORshift in ARM Aarch32 assembly -